GLOBAL MARKETS-Stocks, yields drop as Greece veers toward default; euro up

 Until late last week, investors were hopeful that an 11th-hour deal would prevent a Greek default and that the impact on other markets from a possible default would be minimal.

-The pan-European FTSEurofirst 300 index closed down 2.8 percent, the most since mid-October.
+The pan-European FTSEurofirst 300 index fell 2.8 percent, the most in more than eight months.
 The index had fallen as much as 3.2 percent.
-U.S. dollar-denominated Nikkei futures fell 3.6 percent.

 Greek banks and the stock market were closed on Monday and were expected to remain closed until after the July 5 referendum.
 The planned vote would decide whether to accept stronger austerity measures demanded by Athens' creditors.